The Ghostley Witch

 offered.

 Klink just hurried about the room.
 "No. I´m sorry, Schultz.
-I must

-his superior officer.
+added to his superior officer.

 General Burkhalter raised his eyebrows.
 "A surprise to me,